Jerusalem’s First Station

 History of the First Station

-Jerusalem’s First Station (Hatachana Harishona) was originally the city’s first train terminal.
-Opened in 1892, in Ottoman times, the railway station connected Jerusalem with Jaffa and the coast in “just” a 4 hours train ride.
-Commissioned by the Jewish banker and entrepreneur Joseph Navon, the station operated for more than a century, until 1998.
-After a period of neglect, the first station was reopened in 2013, now as a commercial, cultural, and entertainment center.
-The 19th century building was conserved, its halls turned into restaurants, bars, and shops.
-Vendor stands were also places along the tracks, turning it into an outdoor mall.
+Jerusalem’s First Station (Hatachana Harishona) was the city’s first train terminal.
+Opened in 1892, in Ottoman times, the railway station connected Jerusalem with Jaffa and the coast in a 4-hour train ride.
+Jewish banker and entrepreneur Joseph Navon initiated this project operated for over a century until 1998.
+After several years of neglect, Jerusalem’s Municipality reopened the stations in 2013 as a commercial, cultural, and entertainment center.
+They conserved the 19th-century building, turning its terminal halls into restaurants, bars, and shops.
 The First station became an entertainment and cultural hub, offering fine dining options, unique souvenir shops, Segway and bicycle tours, and more.
-It is also one of the few places that are open in Jerusalem also on the weekends.
+It is also one of the few places open in Jerusalem on the weekends.

 Visiting the First Station

-A visit to the site can be combined in a Day Tour of Jerusalem.
+A visit to the site can be combined with a Day Tour of Jerusalem.